Updated: Jan 14

 My other friend writes slower but has spent years building a solid platform from which to sell books.
 She lectures, she writes non-fiction, she teaches classes.

 I find that I fall somewhere between the two.
 I write slowly.
 My stories meander into their plots.
 And they both leave me in the dust with their understanding of marketing.

 If I can't produce a novel a month, then am I even a real writer?

 If I can't write, teach classes, give lectures on things that people are interested in, AM I EVEN A REAL WRITER?

 I tell myself that everyone feels this way, at some point or another.
 Sure, we all come to our writing differently.
 Sure some of us can write things that have more appeal, maybe?
 How can I write more efficiently?
 HOW CAN I WRITE SOMETHING THAT PEOPLE WANT TO READ??
 WHY AM I DOING THIS??

 Right.
 That was my monkey mind talking, as Natalie Goldberg would say.
 I try not to listen to it.

 Sometimes I even succeed.

 Look.
 I love my stories.
 I even love my writing.
 It's taken me a while to actually admit that though.
-My generation of girls were expected to be demure.
+My generation of girls was expected to be demure.
 It wasn't really lady-like.
-We not taught to accept compliments, unless they were about our appearance.
-It's a steep learning curve, but I keep trying to get out of my own way, and write the things, trust that people are out there, waiting for my words.
+We were not taught to accept compliments unless they were about our appearance.
+It's a steep learning curve, but I keep trying to get out of my own way and write the things, trust that people are out there, waiting for my words.
 And believe that I am, in fact, even a real writer.